How Solar Pool Heaters Work: Diagnosis & Troubleshooting

 Controller and Sensor Problems

 Solar controllers can malfunction due to sensor issues or electrical problems.
-Test sensors by measuring their resistance with a multimeter - pool sensors should read different values when heated or cooled manually.
+Test sensors by measuring their resistance with a multimeter and comparing to manufacturer specifications, as resistance values vary significantly between sensor types and brands.
 Clean sensor probes of any calcium or biofilm buildup that could affect temperature readings.

 Verify the controller is receiving proper voltage and that all connections are tight and corrosion-free.
 Many controller problems result from loose or corroded connections rather than component failure.